OxRachid/MyFishThemes/README.md

 Your Fish shell prompt should now reflect the new theme you've selected.
 If you'd like to switch themes, simply repeat the process with a different theme folder.

-**Note**
+*Note*

-If you want to displsy the Welcome-message.txt in your terminal you need to add this command in into your (`~/.config/fish/config.fish`) file.
+If you want to displsy the Welcome-message.txt in your terminal you need to add this command into your (`~/.config/fish/config.fish`) file.
  ```
  echo (set_color '#6EACDA')"$(cat ~/.config/fish/welcome_message.txt)"(set_color normal)
  ```